Patents

 UPs, however, CANNOT be opted out.

-(i) Do nothing (and thus automatically fall under the UPC’s jurisdiction);
+1. Do nothing (and thus automatically fall under the UPC’s jurisdiction);

 Option (i) allows you to start European enforcement actions early and potentially shape early case law.
 However, this option could be risky for high value patents which would be open to central attack.

 There is no official fee for opting out.
 An opt-out will last for the lifetime of the patent, unless the opt-out is withdrawn.

-All opt-out requests will appear on the public register on the UPC website.
+However, if a non-opted-out European patent is litigated in the UPC system, then it cannot be opted out in the future.
 Conversely, if any designation of an opted-out European patent is litigated in the national courts it cannot then be opted back into the UPC system.

 The Transitional Period